Lung Cancer Treatment

 - Any patient with lung cancer should consider taking part of a clinical trial to help find more effective treatments for lung cancer.

 How effective is treatment for inoperable lung cancer?

 It is extremely important to remember that "inoperable" does not mean "incurable" when it comes to lung cancer.
 In fact, an increasing number of patients are being treated with a non-surgical approach across all stages of this disease.
 The effectiveness of the treatment depends on the stage of disease.
-In early stage inoperable disease that is treated with radiotherapy alone, control of disease is the norm.
+In early stage inoperable disease that is treated with radiotherapy alone, control of the local disease is typical.
 In more advanced disease, a combination of chemotherapy and radiation is delivered with curative intent.
-Cure rates are lower, but still possible even with disease spread to the lymph nodes within the chest.
-The medical or radiation oncologist may propose a combination of chemotherapy and radiation therapy for a patient who is normally active.
+Cure rates are lower, but still possible with disease spread to the lymph nodes within the chest.
+The medical or radiation oncologist may propose a combination of chemotherapy and radiation therapy for a patient who is active.

-When cure is not a possibility, palliative treatment often is recommended.
+When cure is not a possibility, palliative treatment is recommended.
 This is the use of medications, chemotherapy, radiation therapy or other measures to relieve symptoms of lung cancer without actually eliminating the tumor.
 The doses of radiation therapy used are smaller in order to avoid side effects.
-At some point, if you and your oncologist or primary care physician agree that active treatment no longer is advisable, hospice care can provide comfort and support.
+At some point, if you and your oncologist or primary care physician agree that active treatment is no longer advisable, hospice care can provide comfort and support.
 Pain relief is a very important part of treating lung cancer.
 Although many effective treatments are available and there are devices for delivering medication on demand without overdosing, many cancer patients still do not receive adequate pain relief.
 If the needs of the patient are clearly expressed, the treating physicians can better provide appropriate care.

 What happens during radiation therapy?